 ComEd Vegetation Management

-ComEd intends to perform vegetation management activities on distribution circuits in the Village of Libertyville within the next few months.
+ComEd intends to perform vegetation management activities on distribution circuits in the Village of Libertyville within the next few months, estimated through February 2024.
 The vegetation management activities are a key component of ComEd’s maintenance program to ensure system electrical reliability, as vegetation contact with ComEd equipment is a leading cause of outages.
 The vegetation management will take place along:

 - A map highlighting affected areas is available here.
 This tree trimming is scheduled through February 2024.